NainaniJatinZ/nainanijatinz.github.io/_pages/about.md

 # What's new about me?

+- 3/12/22 ⮕ My paper in ICIVC 2022 was awarded the [**Best Paper** for the category of Intelligent Systems](https://drive.google.com/file/d/1xjYcPkqsHTjtDvOcoD_W4Qxb-M4X0M87/view?usp=share_link).

 - 27/11/22 ⮕ I just presented [my paper](https://arxiv.org/abs/2209.12664) in 2nd International Conference on Intelligent Vision and Computing [(ICIVC 2022)](https://www.icivc22.scrs.in).
 I had a wonderful time there, got to meet some amazing professors and experts in the field.